Riverscapes/ConfinementTool/ConfinementProject.md

 A confinement project is also structured to work with the Riverscapes Analyst Toolbar and Data Warehouse.
 If data is to be included in this system, then it must be processed as a Confinement Project.

 Confinement Projects must be set up at the start of processing.
-There is currently no tools to convert previous results into a confinement project.
+There are currently no tools to convert previous results into a confinement project.

 # Using a Confinement Project